20 Night Package

 AM: Canopy Camp Trails

 We will meet before sunrise for a hot drink and to enjoy the sounds of the birds.
-Yellow-throated and Keel-billed toucans call from the towering Cuipo trees; Red-lored and Mealy parrots fly overhead; White-bellied Antbird, Bright-rumped Attila, White-headed Wren and Golden-headed Manakin sing from the surrounding forests; while Pale-bellied Hermit and Sapphire-throated Hummingbird visit the flowers around camp.
+Yellow-throated and Keel-billed Toucans call from the towering Cuipo trees; Red-lored and Mealy Parrots fly overhead; White-bellied Antbird, Bright-rumped Attila, White-headed Wren, and Golden-headed Manakin sing from the surrounding forests; while Pale-bellied Hermit and Sapphire-throated Hummingbird visit the flowers around camp.
 Rufous-tailed Jacamar and Barred Puffbird are also seen frequently around the lodge.
 We will be served a hearty breakfast at 7:30 am.
-After breakfast we will work our way into the forest on “Nando’s Trail,” in hopes of finding Tiny Hawk, Black Antshrike, Great Antshrike, Olive-backed Quail-Dove, Cinnamon Becard, Black-tailed Trogon, Double-banded Graytail, Gray-cheeked Nunlet, Yellow-breasted Flycatcher, Royal Flycatcher and Russet-winged Schiffornis.
-We will also be looking for groups of Red-throated Caracara, King Vulture and Short-tailed Hawk overhead in the clearings.
-Ornate Hawk-Eagle, Plumbeous and Zone-tailed hawks are also possible.
+After breakfast we will work our way into the forest on “Nando’s Trail,” in hopes of finding Tiny Hawk, Black and Great Antshrikes, Olive-backed Quail-Dove, Cinnamon Becard, Black-tailed Trogon, Double-banded Graytail, Gray-cheeked Nunlet, Yellow-breasted and Royal Flycatchers, Speckled Mourner, and Russet-winged Schiffornis.
+We will also be looking for groups of Red-throated Caracara, King Vulture, and Short-tailed Hawk overhead in the clearings.
+Ornate Hawk-Eagle and Plumbeous and Zone-tailed Hawks are also possible.
 Lunch at CANOPY CAMP.

 PM: Birding the Panamerican Highway to Yaviza (1 hour from Canopy Camp)

 After lunch we can enjoy the hummingbirds and other species around the camp, dip our feet in the rocky stream or have a siesta.
-Then we will head southeast and will bird the forests and swampy meadows along the road toward Yaviza, to the end of the Pan-American Highway!
-Black-billed Flycatcher, Sooty-headed Tyrannulet, Jet Antbird, Black Oropendola, Pied Water-Tyrant, Bicolored Hawk, Black-collared Hawk, Pearl Kite, White-tailed Kite, Limpkin, Spot-breasted Woodpecker, Ruddy-breasted Seedeater, Yellow-hooded Blackbird, Black-capped Donacobius and Red-breasted Blackbird can all be found as we head farther into Darién today.
+Then we will head southeast and bird the forests and swampy meadows along the road toward Yaviza, at the end of the Pan-American Highway!
+Black-billed Flycatcher, Sooty-headed Tyrannulet, Jet Antbird, Black Oropendola, Pied Water-Tyrant, Bicolored and Black-collared Hawks, Pearl and White-tailed Kites, Limpkin, Spot-breasted Woodpecker, Ruddy-breasted Seedeater, Yellow-hooded Blackbird, Black-capped Donacobius, and Red-breasted Meadowlark can all be found as we head farther into Darién today.

 AM: El Salto Road & Tierra Nueva Foundation (30 minutes from Canopy Camp)

 We will meet for an early breakfast, then head to El Salto Road for the morning to continue your Panama birding tour.
 El Salto Road extends 6 km north from the Pan-American Highway and ends at the mighty Río Chucunaque.
-This open road and surrounding dry forest is a great place to search for regional specialties including Golden-green Woodpecker, Double-banded Graytail, Blue-and-gold and Chestnut-fronted macaws, Black and Crested oropendolas, Blue Cotinga, White-eared Conebill, Black-breasted Puffbird, Orange-crowned Oriole and the majestic King Vulture.
-A trail at the end of the road will take us into low-canopy forest, where we hope to find Bare-crowned Antbird, Pale-bellied Hermit, Olivaceous Piculet, Streak-headed Woodcreeper and Forest Elaenia.
+This open road and surrounding dry forest is a great place to search for regional specialties including Golden-green Woodpecker, Double-banded Graytail, Blue-and-yellow and Chestnut-fronted Macaws, Black and Crested Oropendolas, Blue Cotinga, White-eared Conebill, Black-breasted Puffbird, Orange-crowned Oriole, and the majestic King Vulture.
+A trail at the end of the road will take us into low-canopy forest, where we hope to find Bare-crowned Antbird, Pale-bellied Hermit, Olivaceous Piculet, Streak-headed Woodcreeper, and Forest Elaenia.

 PM: Las Lagunas Road & Aruza Lagoons (1 hour from Canopy Camp)

 This afternoon we will continue our Panama birding tour along the road to Las Lagunas.
 This road extends 12 km south off the Pan-American Highway through open farmland, dry scrub and roadside habitat.
 The road eventually crosses a small stream and ends at small ponds.
-Along the roadsides, we hope to find Red-breasted Blackbird, Spot-breasted Woodpecker, Yellow-breasted Flycatcher, White-headed Wren, Smooth-billed and Greater Ani, Muscovy Duck, Rufescent Tiger-Heron, Southern Lapwing, Blue-headed Parrot, Striped Cuckoo, Scaly-breasted Hummingbird, Ringed and Amazon kingfishers, Fork-tailed Flycatcher, Buff-breasted Wren, Bananaquit, Giant and Shiny cowbirds, Crested Oropendola, Laughing Falcon and Aplomado Falcon.
+Along the roadsides, we hope to find Red-breasted Meadowlark, Spot-breasted Woodpecker, Yellow-breasted and Fork-tailed Flycatchers, White-headed and Buff-breasted Wrens, Smooth-billed and Greater Anis, Muscovy Duck, Rufescent Tiger-Heron, Southern Lapwing, Blue-headed Parrot, Striped Cuckoo, Scaly-breasted Hummingbird, Ringed and Amazon Kingfishers, Bananaquit, Giant and Shiny Cowbirds, Crested Oropendola, and Laughing and Aplomado Falcons.
 If we’re lucky, we may get a glimpse of a Chestnut-fronted Macaw or a shy Little Cuckoo, both having been seen along this road.
-At the lagoons, we hope to find Pied Water-Tyrant, Capped Heron, the beautiful Yellow-hooded Blackbird and the extraordinary Black-capped Donacobius, a great habitat for all these wonderful species.
-We drive back to Canopy Camp as dusk draws near, watch for Common Pauraque and Tropical Screech-Owl along the way!
+At the lagoons, we hope to find Pied Water-Tyrant, Capped Heron, the beautiful Yellow-hooded Blackbird, and the extraordinary Black-capped Donacobius, a great habitat for all these wonderful species.
+We drive back to Canopy Camp as dusk draws near, watching for Common Pauraque and Tropical Screech-Owl along the way!
 Dinner at CANOPY CAMP.

 AM: Quebrada Felix (30 minutes from Canopy Camp)

 We will meet for an early breakfast at the Canopy Camp.
 This morning we bird Quebrada Felix—this newly discovered site awaits us to be explored!
 Quebrada Felix is nestled in the base of the Filo del Tallo Hydrological Reserve, and is just a short drive from the Canopy Camp.
 Surrounded by tall trees and mature lowland forest, we will walk the rocky stream in search of some of Panama’s most wanted species.
-Here, we will try for Black-crowned Antpitta, Scaly-throated Leaftosser, Speckled Mourner, Ocellated Antbird, Rufous-winged and Moustached antwrens, White-fronted Nunbird, Wedge-billed Woodcreeper, Royal Flycatcher and our endemic, the Stripe-cheeked Woodpecker.
-It is also a great spot to find Fasciated Tiger-Heron, Green-and-rufous Kingfisher, Bicolored Antbird, Golden-crowned Spadebill, Double-banded Graytail and much more.
-Crested and Solitary eagles have even been spotted here, a great testament to the mature forest of the area.
+Here, we will try for Black-crowned Antpitta, Scaly-throated Leaftosser, Speckled Mourner, Ocellated Antbird, Rufous-winged and Moustached Antwrens, White-fronted Nunbird, Wedge-billed Woodcreeper, Royal Flycatcher, and the endemic Stripe-cheeked Woodpecker.
+It is also a great spot to find Fasciated Tiger-Heron, Green-and-rufous Kingfisher, Bicolored Antbird, Golden-crowned Spadebill, Double-banded Graytail, and much more.
+Even Crested and Solitary Eagles have been spotted here, a great testament to the mature forest of the area.
 Quebrada Felix is becoming a favorite spot among our guides and recent visitors!
 Lunch at CANOPY CAMP.

 PM: Lajas Blancas (15 minutes from Canopy Camp)

 On this afternoon’s Panama birding tour, we will explore the open areas and mixed forests of Lajas Blancas.
-Lajas Blancas is the closest Embera Indigenous community to the Canopy Camp, a large community with a population of over 1000 residents.
-Just 15 minutes away, the area around the community boasts great birding and the opportunity to find many Darien specialties!
-After turning off the Pan-American Highway, we drive through pasture and open farmland—a great place to see One-colored Becard, Great Potoo, Spot-breasted Woodpecker, Yellow-crowned Tyrannulet, Yellow-breasted Flycatcher, Black Antshrike and Black Oropendola.
-During the dry season, a bridge across the Chucunaque River provides us easy access to some mature secondary forest where Double-banded Graytail, Rufous-tailed Jacamar, White-winged and Cinnamon becards, Cinnamon and Golden-green woodpeckers, manakins and others can be found.
+Lajas Blancas is the closest indigenous Embera community to the Canopy Camp, a large community with a population of over 1000 residents.
+Just 15 minutes away, the area around Lajas Blancas boasts great birding and the opportunity to find many Darien specialties!
+After turning off the Pan-American Highway, we drive through pasture and open farmland—a great place to see One-colored Becard, Great Potoo, Spot-breasted Woodpecker, Yellow-crowned Tyrannulet, Yellow-breasted Flycatcher, Black Antshrike, and Black Oropendola.
+During the dry season, a bridge across the Chucunaque River provides us easy access to some mature secondary forest where Double-banded Graytail, Rufous-tailed Jacamar, White-winged and Cinnamon Becards, Cinnamon and Golden-green Woodpeckers, manakins, and others can be found.
 Beyond the community, the road continues and there is much more forest, including primary forest at its far reaches, waiting to be explored.
 Dinner at CANOPY CAMP.